obonaventure/cnp3/book/network/network.rst

    Simple exchange of BGP routes

 .. index:: BGP peer

-A BGP peering session is established between two routers belonging to two different domains that are directly connected.
+BGP routers exchange routes over BGP sessions.
+A BGP session is established between two routers belonging to two different domains that are directly connected.
 As explained earlier, the physical connection between the two routers can be implemented as a private peering link or over an Internet eXchange Point.
 A BGP session between two adjacent routers runs above a TCP connection (the default BGP port is 179).
 In contrast with intradomain routing protocols that exchange IP packets or UDP segments, BGP runs above TCP because TCP ensures a reliable delivery of the BGP messages sent by each router without forcing the routers to implement acknowledgements, checksums, ...
 Furthermore, the two routers will consider the peering link to be up as long as the BGP session and the underlying TCP connection remains up [#flifetimebgp]_.
 The two endpoints of a BGP session are called `BGP peers`.

 .. figure:: fig/network-fig-112-c.png
    :align: center